UAB-Extsy/xtsy-token-contract/README.md

 ## Security Considerations

 - Always verify the contract address before interacting
-- The owner has minting privileges - ensure secure key management
 - Contract is immutable once deployed - thoroughly test before mainnet deployment
-- Consider timelock mechanisms for additional security in production
 - All allocation addresses are validated during deployment
+- No owner functions means no administrative control after deployment
+- All tokens are distributed at deployment - no additional minting possible
+- Consider using multi-signature wallets for allocation addresses in production

 ## Support